Mohamed-Elgouhary/RoboRacer-Configure-Jetson-and-Peripherals/README.md

 ![image](https://github.com/user-attachments/assets/f622b614-1c45-472e-b0eb-da48a0c3671f)
 <p align="center">SD card flush.</strong></p>

-13. When you have entered the microSD card you can power up the Jetson NX on the RoboRacer car for the first time.
-First of all plug the following into the Jetson NX:
+13. When you have inserted the microSD card, you can power up the Jetson NX on the RoboRacer car for the first time.
+First of all, plug the following into the Jetson NX:
     - USB Port: A keyboard
     - USB Port: A mouse
     - HDMI Port: An external monitor

 14. Now you can provide energy for the RoboRacer car.
 You either do this with the battery on the car or plug in an external power supply that provides 16V.
-The Jetson Xavier NX Developer Kit will power on and boot automatically after you provided the power supply.
+The Jetson Xavier NX Developer Kit will power on and boot automatically after you provide the power supply.

 **Important**

 The barrel jack on the powerboard is only rated for 9.0V - 16.0V.
 The power supplies that come with the Jetson NX are 19V and therefore have a higher voltage.
 Do not plug those in.
-Otherwise you will destroy your powerboard.
+Otherwise, you will destroy your powerboard.

 15. A green LED next to the Micro-USB connector will light as soon as the developer kit powers on.
 When you boot the first time, the Jetson Xavier NX Developer Kit will take you through some initial setup, including:

-  - Review and accept NVIDIA Jetson software EULA
+  - Review and accept the NVIDIA Jetson software EULA
   - Select system language, keyboard layout, and time zone
-  - Connect to Wireless network
+  - Connect to the Wireless network
-  - Create username, password, and computer name
+  - Create a username, password, and computer name
   - Log in

-16. After logging in you should see the following screen.
+16. After logging in, you should see the following screen.
 Congratulations, your NVIDIA Jetson NX on your RoboRacer car is ready to go.

 ![image](https://github.com/user-attachments/assets/1c618b97-bd03-4836-a739-6a5e77131e68)
 <p align="center"><strong>First boot of the NVIDIA Jetson NX.</strong></p>

 # 2. Run Jetson NX from SSD

-In the build instruction we applied an SSD NVMe on to the Jetson NX.
+In the build instructions, we applied an SSD NVMe to the Jetson NX.
 We will now make use of this SSD by switching the rootfs to point to the SSD.
 In effect, the system will now run from the SSD, the SD card is only there to boot the system.
-Therefore everything you install on your system will automatically installed on the SSD.
+Therefore, everything you install on your system will automatically be installed on the SSD.

 **1. Format SSD**